-How to scan for viruses on Mac
+How to check for malware on Mac

 Have you heard that Macs are immune to viruses?
 So have we.
 But that is not true.
 Even though Macs have a pretty powerful built-in security system, they can still pick up malware.
 So, let's find out what the symptoms of an infection are, how to scan for viruses on a Mac, and how to remove malware manually or with special tools.